 We deliver the essentials people need to begin rebuilding their lives in the aftermath of a disaster.
-When we send boxes, each one is tailored to a disaster but typically contains a disaster relief tent for a family, thermal blankets and groundsheets, water storage and purification equipment, solar lamps, cooking utensils, a basic tool kit, mosquito nets and children’s activity pack.
+When we send boxes, each one is tailored to a disaster but typically contains a disaster relief tent for a family, thermal blankets and groundsheets, water storage and purification equipment, solar lamps, cooking utensils, a basic tool kit, mosquito nets and a children’s activity pack.

 Sometimes our aid is not packed in boxes but sent in bulk.
 It is essential that we always support the needs of those who have survived disasters and this can vary enormously based on the type and scale of a disaster.
 We also do this to maximise donors’ money ensuring that we only send what is really needed and appropriate for the situation and culture.